Thorgan Hazard, Julian Brandt, Nico Schulz: Borussia Dortmund buy big and early | DW | 22.05.2019

 Just hours after BVB announced the purchase of Hazard, the club confirmed the move for Leverkusen attacking midfielder Julian Brandt has also been completed.
 The 23-year old Brandt moves from the Rhineland to the Ruhr district on a €25-million release clause, and like Hazard has signed a contract that will keep him at the club until 2024.

-The versatile attacking midfielder had struck up a remarkable partnership with teenage sensation Kai Havertz at Bayer Leverkusen this past season, scoring seven goals and laying on 14 assists in all competitions.
+The versatile playmaker had struck up a remarkable partnership with teenage sensation Kai Havertz at Bayer Leverkusen this past season, scoring seven goals and laying on 14 assists in all competitions.

 Brandt broke into the Germany team after the 2016 Euros and Dortmund will hope he can relieve Marco Reus of some of his creative duties in the final third.
 Dortmund's main attacking impetus still comes from a 29-year-old whose career record with injuries is patchy, to say the least.